Red Rocket (film): Critical response

-In Deadline, Todd McCarthy wrote that "[e]ven before much happens, the sense of a very specific location and cultural mindset [in Red Rocket] is very intense."
+In Deadline Hollywood, Todd McCarthy wrote that "[e]ven before much happens, the sense of a very specific location and cultural mindset [in Red Rocket] is very intense."
 He praised both Baker and lead Simon Rex for their "tremendous energy" and said the film "feels as creatively pure as a novel by a kid just out of college."
-Matt Zoller Seitz of RogerEbert.com, on the other hand, described it as a "rambling 130-minute film," calling the middle section "wherein Mikey ensnares [the] freckle-faced 17-year-old donut shop employee...
+Matt Zoller Seitz of RogerEbert.com, on the other hand, described it as a "rambling 130-minute film", calling the middle section "wherein Mikey ensnares [the] freckle-faced 17-year-old donut shop employee...
 Strawberry (Suzanna Son)" and schemes their escape to Los Angeles so that he can lead her to adult film stardom as "one-note and repetitious" in particular.
 David Rooney of The Hollywood Reporter also criticized the film mildly for "prolix stretches", saying "it could have used some tightening.
 But it's a pleasure to put yourself in Baker's capable hands."
 Said Peter Bradshaw of The Guardian: "With Red Rocket, Sean Baker has given us an adult American pastoral, essentially a comedy, and another study of tough lives at the margin, close in spirit to his lo-fi breakthrough Tangerine."
 Richard Lawson in Vanity Fair wrote, "Baker's choice is a rather perfect one—in contextual terms and actual ones, too.
 Rex's performance is fleet and nimble, gregarious and shaded in darkness.
 He and Baker make staccato music together."

-Some reactions to the film stirred a debate about sexual morality in film in the post Me Too era.
+Some reactions to the film stirred a debate about sexual morality in film in the post-MeToo era.
 Seitz of RogerEbert.com concluded that Red Rocket is "the least of the list" of Baker and Bergoch's "impressive library of realistic movies about the rainbow coalition of the American underclass", and went on to question moments in the sexually graphic Red Rocket where, "if the filmmakers aren't exactly endorsing their protagonist's middle-aged, borderline pedo-pimp obsession with Strawberry, they're not being as rigorous about mediating it as they should."
-Brianna Zigler in Gawker responded: "It was both refreshing and exhilarating to watch an anti-hero go that low, during a time where it seems like audiences feel obligated to reject bad fictional behavior that isn’t explicitly punished."
-Variety Clayton Davis said the film's "risqué" subject matter could be a hindrance but encouraged award voters to nominate Rex, Baker, and Bergoch for Academy Awards.
+Brianna Zigler in Gawker responded by defending the film's portrayal of a morally objectionable protagonist:

+Variety's Clayton Davis said the film's "risqué" subject matter could be a hindrance but encouraged award voters to nominate Rex, Baker, and Bergoch for Academy Awards.
+John Waters included Red Rocket on his list of Top Ten films of 2021.
+Filmmaker Bette Gordon praised the film, saying that it "flows organically due to Sean Baker's love of discovering place and his desire to listen to the voices of the community of people who live there."

+In June 2025, IndieWire ranked the film at number 68 on its list of "The 100 Best Movies of the 2020s (So Far)."